NeoGeographyToolkit/StereoPipeline/docs/next_steps.rst

     colormap results/output-DEM.tif -o colorized.tif

+See :numref:`colormap` for available colormap styles and illustrations for how they appear.

 To create a hillshade of the DEM, specify the DEM file to use.
 You can control the azimuth and elevation of the light source using the ``-a`` and ``-e`` options.